VIAUAD02/laborok/docs/english/05-android-sqlite/index.md

 ### Creating the project

-Let's create a project called `Simple Drawer` in Android Studio:
+Let's create a project called `SimpleDrawer` in Android Studio:

 1. Create a new project, select the *Empty Activity* option.
-1. The project name should be `Simple Drawer`, the starting package `hu.bme.aut.android.simpledrawer`, and the save location should be the SimpleDrawer folder within the checked-out repository.
+1. The project name should be `SimpleDrawer`, the starting package `hu.bme.aut.android.simpledrawer`, and the save location should be the SimpleDrawer folder within the checked-out repository.
 1. Select *Kotlin* as the language.
 1. The minimum API level should be API24: Android 7.0.
 1. The *Build configuration language* should be Kotlin DSL.